ajdunton/capillary-network-generator/README.md

 ## 2. Estimate the Resource Demand at Each Node
 We use either a building-based or population-based method to estimate the inflow at each wastewater node.
 The building-based method is based on the footprint area of each building and the population-based method uses a population attribute saved in the input buildings shapefile.
 That is, if using the population-based method, the building footprints shapefile must have a population column.

 For stormwater inflow, we use Voronoi polygons to determine geographic areas associated with each stormwater node.
-Then, we estimate the inflow using the rational method.
+Then, we estimate the inflow using the standard rational method.

 ## 3. Choose Components
 We choose each pipe from a set of standard available pipes, each with a corresponding slope and flow capacity.
 We choose the smallest pipe with adequate flow capacity.

 # Reference
-See the following paper for further details about this network generator and validation for a case study locaiton.
+See the following paper for further details about this procedure and validation for a case study.

 [Citation]